 Morehshin Allahyari is an Iranian artist, activist, and educator.
 Her modeled, 3D-printed sculptural reconstructions of ancient artifacts destroyed by ISIS, titled Material Speculation: ISIS, have been exhibited worldwide and received widespread curatorial and press attention.
 She is the recipient of the Leading Global Thinkers of 2016 Award from Foreign Policy magazine, and has shown her work at the Queens Museum, Tate Modern, Venice Biennale di Architettura, and Centre Pompidou, among others.

-Anna Cahn is a curatorial assistant at the Rubin Museum of Art.
-She is the lead organizer of a performance series at the Rubin in which three artists will present in-progress works centered around alternative futures.
+Anna Cahn was formerly a curatorial assistant at the Rubin Museum.
+She was the lead organizer of a performance series at the Rubin in which three artists presented in-progress works centered around alternative futures.
 She received her BA from Clark University and an MA in art history with a concentration in museum studies from the City College of New York.
 She was awarded a summer residency as a research fellow at Stanford University in 2014.